-Although investing for retirement is an easy—and smart—decision, how to invest may be more complicated.
+Deciding to invest for retirement is easy—and smart—but deciding how to invest may be more complex.
 A professional financial advisor can help you navigate the world of investing and make informed financial decisions.
 You may want to consult a financial advisor if you:

-- need help creating a retirement savings portfolio.
+- need help creating a retirement savings portfolio (the collection of investment products that an investor holds, often a mix of stocks, bonds, mutual funds and certificates).
 A financial advisor can help you sort through all your options.

-- have come into a significant amount of money and don’t know how to handle it.
-A financial windfall can easily dwindle if not carefully invested.
+- have come into a large amount of money and don’t know how best to handle it.
+A nice windfall can easily dwindle without a sound investment strategy.

 - don’t have much money but want to make the most of it.
-A financial advisor can help you create strategies designed to leverage small amounts of savings.
+An advisory firm can help you create portfolio management strategies designed to leverage small amounts of savings.

-- have reached a savings goal and need to formulate a new plan.
-New ideas and investing concepts can help you get to the next level.
+- have reached a financial goal and it’s time for a new plan.
+New personal finance and investing concepts can help you get to the next level.

-- are far from reaching your savings goal and need a new strategy.
-If you’re frustrated about your progress, a financial advisor can help you take a fresh look.
+- are far from your savings goal and need a new strategy.
+If you’re frustrated with your progress, the right financial advisor can help you take a fresh look.

-- just want a sounding board to talk about investing decisions.
-An impartial third party can help you assess your options and guide you in the right direction.
+- just want a sounding board to talk about your financial situation.
+A neutral third party can help you assess your options and guide you in the right direction.

-- Hourly.
-You pay the advisor for the time he or she spends working with you.
+- Hourly fee.
+You pay the advisor for the time they spend working with you.

-- Pro: If you just want a quick opinion, this may be the most inexpensive route.
+Pro: If you just want a quick opinion, this may be the least expensive route.

-- Con: If you want ongoing financial planning, the charges can quickly add up.
+Con: If you want ongoing financial planning, these charges can quickly add up.

 - Fee-only.
-Here, the advisor generally charges a percentage of the assets managed each year.
+Here, the advisor charges a flat fee, generally a percentage of the assets under management each year.

-- Con: A typical fee is one percent of assets, which can add up over many years.
+Con: A typical fee is 1% of assets, which can add up over many years.

 - Commission-based.
 In this case, advisors are paid a commission based on the products you buy.

-- Con: Some advisors could be influenced to steer you toward an investment that pays them a higher commission.
+Con: Some advisors could have incentives to steer you toward an investment that pays them a higher commission.

-Usually, financial advisors acting as fiduciaries use the fee-based model.
-Broker/dealers and other financial advisors who sell securities may be more likely to use the commission-based model.
+Usually, financial advisors acting as “fiduciaries” use the fee-based model.
+Brokers or dealers and other financial advisors who sell securities may be more likely to use the commission-based model.

-Fiduciaries are legally and ethically required to choose suitable investments and act in your best interest in the near- and long-term.
-A federal rule announced in April 2016 requires financial advisors who give investment advice specifically for retirement to act as fiduciaries, even if it means less revenue for them.
+Advisors under the fiduciary standard are legally and ethically required to choose suitable financial products and act in your best interest, both in the near future and in the long term.
+A federal rule, announced in April 2016, requires financial advisors who give advice specifically for retirement to act as fiduciaries, even if it means less revenue for them.

-However, there is a “best interest contract exemption” available allowing for certain commission-based transactions as long as they’re in the client’s best interest.
+However, there is a “best interest contract exemption,” allowing for certain commission-based transactions as long as they’re still in the client’s best interests.

-In contrast, non-fiduciaries must also provide suitable advice.
-However, they’re not forbidden from taking their own interests into account, such as how much commission they may earn.
+While non-fiduciaries must also provide suitable advice, they’re not forbidden from taking their own as well as their clients’ interests into account, such as how much commission they may earn.

 When to Work With a Fiduciary

-You can request a fiduciary arrangement for all your investments, not just retirement.
-This relationship can be beneficial because your advisor is more focused on your long-term goals than what products to sell.
-You may find a fiduciary relationship best when you’re interested in:
+You can request a fiduciary relationship for all your financial arrangements, such as estate planning, not just retirement planning.
+This can be beneficial because your advisor is more focused on your long-term goals with fewer potential conflicts of interest.
+You may find a fiduciary investment advisory best when you’re interested in:

 - a variety of services, including long-term financial planning

-- ongoing account management and annual or more frequent reviews
+- ongoing wealth management and annual or more frequent reviews

 - the ability to rebalance and reposition your portfolio without additional fees